nanovis/DiffFit/README.md

 2. Go to the `Utilities` tab.
 Under the `Split a structure into individual chains` section:
    1. Set an `Output Folder`.
-The default is a new folder called `split_out` in your working directory, which usually is you desktop.
+The default is a new folder called `split_out` in your working directory, which usually is your desktop.
    2. Select `8smk.cif` as the `Structure`.
    3. Press `Split`.
    4. Optional: Go to the output folder, delete chain D, E, and F. Because they are the same as chain A, B, and C.

 3. Go to the `Utilities` tab.
 Under the `Simulate a map for each structure in the folder` section:
    1. If your individual chains are in `split_out`.
 Then you may directly click `Simulate`.
+      By default, the simulated maps are in a new folder called `sim_out` in your working directory, which usually is your desktop.
    2. We explain all the parameters at the end.
 Please check them if you want to change the default values.

+4. Go to the `Disk` tab, set all the file and folder paths, set the `Target Surface Threshold` (you may open the map in the same ChimeraX window to decide a good surface level value).
+5. Click `Run!`.
+6. Use the same way as in `Scenario 1: Fit a single structure` to view the results.